makersmakingchange/Oak-Compact-Joystick/README.md

 ATTRIBUTION
 Include any information related to the development of the design.
 This may include who identified the initial challenge, who contributed to the design
 --->
-Hardware, toppers, and enclosure design: Stephen Moyer, Neil Squire Society
+Hardware, toppers, and enclosure design: Makers Making Change - Neil Squire Society

 The documentation template was created by Makers Making Change / Neil Squire and is used under a CC BY-SA 4.0 license.
 It is available at the following link: https://github.com/makersmakingchange/OpenAT-Template